-- Upon an account becoming delinquent, the Finance DepartmentDivision will send a minimum of two (2) reminder and collection notices to the accountholder before proceeding to the second (2nd) step of the process.
-Notices are sent out once an account becomes more than 30 and more than 45 days past due- - Once an account is more than 90 days past due, the Finance DepartmentDivision will attempt to collect the past due amount by calls to the telephone number provided by the accountholder to the District.
+- 1. Upon an account becoming delinquent, the Finance Division will send a minimum of two (2) reminder and collection notices to the accountholder before proceeding to the second (2nd) step of the process.
+Notices are sent out once an account becomes more than 30 and more than 45 days past due - 2.
+Once an account is more than 90 days past due, the Finance Division will attempt to collect the past due amount by calls to the telephone number provided by the accountholder to the District.
 Each call will be listed by date and time in a written log. - 3.
-When an account becomes 120 days past due, a letter will be sent by District Legal Counsel advising the account-holder of the amount past due (including all accrued interest, fees and costs), and of the legal remedies available to the District for collecting this debt.
+When an account becomes 120 days past due, a letter will be sent by District Legal Counsel advising the accountholder of the amount past due (including all accrued interest, fees and costs), and of the legal remedies available to the District for collecting this debt.
 The accountholder shall be responsible for all fees and costs charged for the preparation and issuance of the letter by District Legal Counsel.
 This amount shall be added to the total amount past due. - 4.
 If an account becomes more than one (1) year past due and exceeds \$250, including all accrued interest, penalties, fees and costs, or less if the amount due is unverified due to non-reporting, the Board shall schedule a hearing pursuant to Water Code section 75637, subdivision (b) for the purpose of determining whether the District should order the accountholder and any other operator of a water producing facility associated with the account to cease extraction of groundwater until all delinquent fees and charges are paid. - 5.
 At the same Board meeting at which the Section 75637(b) hearing is held, the Board shall discuss with District Legal Counsel in closed session any legal action available to the District to collect all amounts owed by the accountholder.

-3. District staff shall follow these steps for each and every delinquent account unless otherwise directed by the Board.
-Prior to an account becoming more than one (1) year past due and/or exceeding \$, the Finance DepartmentDivision is authorized to enter into a written payment plan with the accountholder that ensures full payment of all delinquent amounts within one (1) year three (3) months of the date the plan is approved.
-Board approval is required for any payment plan extending the payment of the delinquent amounts beyond three (3) months, using a Board approved form.
-Once an account is more than one (1) year past due and the past due amount exceeds \$, only the Board may approve a payment plan or settlement.
+District staff shall follow these steps for each and every delinquent account unless otherwise directed by the Board.
+Prior to an account becoming more than one (1) year past due, the Finance Division is authorized to enter into a written payment plan with the accountholder that ensures full payment of all delinquent amounts within three (3) months of the date the plan is approved.
+Board approval is required for any payment plan extending the payment of the delinquent amounts beyond three (3) months.
+Once an account is more than one (1) year past due only the Board may approve a payment plan or settlement.

-C.D.
-Appeal Process:
+D. Appeal Process: